akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.5-upgrade-advisories.md

 2. Old `Akka.Cluster.Sharding.ShardCoordinator+IDomainEvent` will be upgraded to a new storage format via the `coordinator-migration` Akka.Persistence event adapter; and
 3. No more data will be persisted by the `ShardCoordinator` - instead it will all be replicated on the fly by DData, which is vastly preferable.

-It should take less than 120 seconds to fully migrate over to the new format and the Akka.Cluster.Sharding system will continue to operate normally while it takes place.

 > [!IMPORTANT]
 > This migration is irreversible once completed.